NoamZeise/nze-game-sdl/README.md

 * loading and drawing textures and fonts to the screen
 * loading and drawing [Tiled](https://www.mapeditor.org/) maps
 * 2D camera for scaling and moving drawn textures and fonts
+* loading and playing music and sound effect

 ## Setup